GulnazNikitina/The-Simon-Game/README.md

 # The-Simon-Game
 This project I created based on Udemy course
-The name of the course : The Complete 2023 Web Development Bootcamp
+The name of the course : The Complete 2023 Web Development Bootcamp.